-As ice sheets are known to respond to surface changes over centuries and millennia rather than decades, an extremely important question is whether over longer timescales ongoing and projected 21st century SMB changes could lead to complete

-- 45 GrIS melt, possibly through self-perpetuating mechanisms triggering an abrupt ice sheet response after crossing a tipping point (i.e., when a small change in forcing triggers a strongly nonlinear response in the internal dynamics of a system, qualitatively changing its future state, (Lenton, 2011)).
-When an ice sheet begins to thin and retreat at its margins due to surface melt, the positive SMB-elevation feedback is a major source for long-term mass loss: as the surface topography lowers due to ice thinning, the near surface air temperature warms and leads to further ice melt.
-A number of paleo and future ice sheet modelling - 50 studies agree in showing that this feedback is a self-amplifying mechanism that can drive GrIS partial or near-complete melt over multi-millennia (Robinson et al., 2012; Levermann et al., 2013; Plach et al., 2019; Gregory et al., 2020).
-While in this context ice loss can be further accelerated by the decrease in surface albedo associated to surface melt and ice retreat (SMB-albedo feedback, (Box et al., 2012; Goelzer et al., 2016; Zeitz et al., 2021)), other important negative feedbacks are also at play.
-Increasing surface temperatures and melt over the GrIS can be counterbalanced by larger snowfall and cloudiness

-- as the ice sheet margins moves towards the interior owing to regional atmospheric circulation changes, orographic effects, and the larger relative humidity of warmer air masses (Gregory et al., 2020; Fyke et al., 2018).
-Another important process when investigating GrIS melt over multi-millennial timescales is glacial isostatic adjustment (GIA), which is the solid Earth's viscoelastic response to ice sheet unloading (Wake et al., 2016).
-Ice sheet thinning and retreat at the margins is followed, typically within a few centuries or millennia, by a GIA-induced bedrock uplift, with uplift rates and timing depending on the - 60 properties of the underlying lithosphere and astenosphere (Milne et al., 2018).
-GIA-induced uplift can therefore limit, and in some cases counterbalance, the effect of the positive SMB-elevation feedback during ice sheet retreat.
+As ice sheets are known to respond to surface changes over centuries and millennia rather than decades, an extremely important question is whether over longer timescales ongoing and projected 21st-century SMB changes could lead to complete GrIS melt, possibly through self-perpetuating mechanisms triggering an abrupt ice sheet response after crossing a tipping point (i.e. when a small change in forcing triggers a strongly nonlinear response in the internal dynamics of a system, qualitatively changing its future state; Lenton, 2011).
+When an ice sheet begins to thin and retreat at its margins due to surface melt, the positive SMB-elevation feedback is a major source for long-term mass loss: as the surface topography lowers due to ice thinning, the near-surface air temperature warms and leads to further ice melt.
+A number of paleo- and future-ice-sheet modelling studies agree in showing that this feedback is a self-amplifying mechanism that can drive GrIS partial or near-complete melt over multiple millennia (Robinson et al., 2012; Levermann et al., 2013; Plach et al., 2019; Gregory et al., 2020).
+While in this context ice loss can be further accelerated by the decrease in surface albedo associated with surface melt and ice retreat (SMB-albedo feedback; Box et al., 2012; Goelzer et al., 2016; Zeitz et al., 2021), other important negative feedbacks are also at play.
+Increasing surface temperatures and melt over the GrIS can be counterbalanced by larger snowfall and cloudiness as the ice sheet margins move towards the interior owing to regional atmospheric-circulation changes, orographic effects, and the higher relative humidity of warmer air masses (Gregory et al., 2020; Fyke et al., 2018).
+Another important process when investigating GrIS melt over multimillennial timescales is glacial isostatic adjustment (GIA), which is the solid Earth's viscoelastic response to ice sheet unloading (Wake et al., 2016).
+Ice sheet thinning and retreat at the margins is followed, typically within a few centuries or millennia, by a GIA-induced bedrock uplift, with uplift rates and timing depending on the properties of the underlying lithosphere and asthenosphere (Milne et al., 2018).
+GIAinduced uplift can therefore limit and, in some cases, counterbalance the effect of the positive SMB-elevation feedback during ice sheet retreat.
 A recent study showed that asynchronous changes in GrIS surface topography due to surface melt and GIA can cause complex ice sheet regimes under sustained warming, including self-sustained oscillations or partial recovery after deglaciation (Zeitz et al., 2022).